NadaAlawadhi1/NadaAlawadhi1/README.md

-# 👩‍🎓 Recent IT Graduate | Passionate about Software Development | Tech Enthusiast
+# Flutter Developer | IT Graduate

-I'm a dedicated IT graduate with a strong foundation in software development, eager to apply my skills and grow in the tech industry.
-I thrive on solving problems, learning new technologies, and contributing to innovative projects.
+Motivated IT graduate specialized in Flutter development with hands-on experience building mobile applications, designing user interfaces, and integrating REST APIs.
+Skilled in Dart, GitHub collaboration, and UI/UX fundamentals.
+Strong problem-solver who learns quickly and works well in teams.
 ---

 # 🚀 Languages and Tools I Use: